-{} There is only one magnetic TM element in the formula unit, so it is unlikely to find the FC state in these materials.
-Equations (\ref{eqn:slaterpaulingLi}) and (\ref{eqn:slaterpaulingLi3}) also suggest we will not find the FC state since there are more valence electrons ($N_t=12$ or $13$) than are likely to align antiparallel ($2N_\downarrow = 8$).
-Instead, we focus on the antiferromagnetic cases.
-In order to investigate this phase, we use the aforementioned tetragonal cell.
-In Table \ref{tab:Li_comp}, we present the results for the three half-Heusler alloys in the antiferromagnetic phase and their energy with respect to the ferromagnetic case.

-{} From our calculations, all three phases of LiMnSi can be ferromagnets while LiMnN and LiMnP favor he antiferromatic phase at the half-metallic lattice constant, much like LiMnAs\cite{Jungwirth:2011ej}.
+Next, we focus on the antiferromagnetic cases.
+In order to investigate this phase, we use the tetragonal cell so that there are two Mn atoms which can have their magnetic moments oriented oppositely.
+In \autoref{tbl:antiferro}, we present the results for the three half-Heusler alloys in the antiferromagnetic phase and their energy difference with respect to the ferromagnetic half-metallic case.
+From our calculations, all three phases of LiMnSi can be ferromagnetic HMs while LiMnN and LiMnP can be antiferromagnetic HMs at the half-metallic lattice constant, much like LiMnAs\citep{Jungwirth:2011ej}.